Deborah Westmoreland – Being Knowing Being

 Renate: Deborah is a poet and an author of Being Knowing Being, which is an upcoming book of spiritual essays.
 She's a spiritual teacher and she's visiting from America, and we are really happy to have you here, Deborah.

 Deborah: It's wonderful to be here.

-Renate: Yes.
-So Deborah one of your big questions were, since you were a teenager, "how can I end suffering?"
+Renate: So, Deborah, one of your big questions was, since you were a teenager, "How can I end suffering?"

-Deborah: Hm, hmm.
-First question is "What is suffering?
+Deborah: Mm hm.
+First question was, "What is suffering?
 Why do I experience it and how can I end suffering?"
 I think in high school and in English class reading Franny and Zooey and Siddhartha and reading about the eight-fold path really lit something in me.